intel/intel-extension-for-transformers/README.md

-> "-" means not applicable or not started yet.
+> In the table above, "-" means not applicable or not started yet.

 ## Validated Software
 <table>